-To change or add a memory module to the memory module slot on the bottom of the computer
+To change or add a memory module

 - 1 Shut down the computer and disconnect all peripheral devices. - 2 Unplug the computer and remove the battery. - 3 Wait until the computer cools down. - 4 Unscrew the screw at the bottom of the computer.